 Node auto-provisioning is useful if you have a variety of workloads running in your GKE clusters.
 As an example, if your GKE cluster has a GPU-dependent workload, you can run it in a dedicated node pool that's provisioned with GPU-capable nodes.
 You can define the node pool scaling boundaries by specifying a minimum and maximum node pool size.

 For more information about node auto-provisioning and when to enable it, see Using node auto-provisioning.

-- Learn about best practices for building and operating containers.
+Learn more about best practices for hardening clusters.